Livonia, Louisiana: Culture

 The town is host to the annual Livonia Lions Club Mardi Gras parade which is held the weekend before Mardi Gras Day.

 Probably one of Livonia's most famous international tourists was Edward VIII, the Duke of Windsor, who arrived by train following the Mardi Gras celebration in New Orleans, Louisiana in 1950.

+Notable resident

+Rick Ward, III, former District 17 State Senator was born in Livonia.